C0Assassin/RB4-to-RB2/README.md

 ## Songs in Progress

 ### AddyMills
-*  Eddie Japan - Albert
-*  Elvis Presley - Suspicious Minds
+*  Dream Theater - Metropolis

 ### Canonymous
 *  Hail to the King